eclipse/steady/docs/public/content/user/manuals/report.md

 ## Introduction

-The reports are generated after the execution of the `report` goal.
-They are generated in three different formats (JSON, XML and HTML).
-See the [report goal documentation section](../analysis/#create-result-report-report).
+Result reports are generated through the execution of the `report` goal, more information on how to run and configure the goal can be found [here](../analysis/#create-result-report-report).
+They are generated in three different formats (JSON, XML and HTML), but the remainder of this page will focus on the HTML report.

-We will mainly present the HTML version in this documentation.
+A big advantage of reports is that they aggregate the findings of all Maven modules of a multi-module reactor project.

-Reports come with the advantage of having an aggregate view on a set of modules.
-They can mainly be divided into two parts.
+Reports are divided into the following two parts.

 ## Report Header

-The report header contains general information about the scanned  module(s).
+The report header contains general information about the scanned applications, e.g., Maven modules.

 <center class='expandable'>
     [![start_page](./img/report_header.png)](./img/report_header.png)